help with stalking, harassment & abuse

 Stalking Advocacy Service (SAS)

-The Nottingham City and Nottinghamshire Stalking Advocacy Service is a conglomerate of support services provided by Juno Women's Aid, Nottinghamshire Women's Aid, Equation, Nottinghamshire Victim Care, and Nottinghamshire Police.
-Through partnership working, we are able to provide support to both male and female victims and survivors of stalking, harassment and abuse.
+The Stalking Advocacy Service covers Nottingham City and County and is a stalking support service provided by Juno Women’s Aid, Nottinghamshire Women’s Aid, Equation, and Nottinghamshire Police.
+Through partnership working, we are able to provide support to both male and female survivors of stalking.

 The Stalking Advocacy Service has been created to specifically support non-domestic abuse survivors of stalking.